DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 then click in the search box and install **Cloud Code**, which integrates Google Cloud features with IntelliJ IDEA.

-## 4. Install Postgres 9.6
+## 4. Install Postgres 12

 [Postgres](https://www.postgresql.org/) is an advanced open-source database.
 **Postgres.app** is used to manage a local installation of Postgres.
 The latest release can be found on the [GitHub releases](https://github.com/PostgresApp/PostgresApp/releases) page.
-Make sure to select a version which supports Postgres 9.6.
-After launching the application, create a new 9.6 database as follows:
+For compatibility, make sure to select a version which supports all the older versions of Postgres including 9.6.
+After launching the application, create a new version 12 database as follows:

 1. Click the sidebar icon (bottom left-hand corner) and then click the plus sign
-2. Name the new server, making sure to select version **9.6**, and then **Initialize** it
+2. Name the new server, making sure to select version **12**, and then **Initialize** it
 3. Add `/Applications/Postgres.app/Contents/Versions/latest/bin` to your path
 (there are multiple ways to achieve this)